 When a loved one passes away, his or her will may become an object of contention among friends, family, and other parties.
 Emotions might become the driving seat, but in this blog post we discuss the importance of facts and the law, as well as maintaining a “good faith” posture vis-à-vis any will contest.
-Remember that every situation is unique, and if you are having issues concerning a will under Texas law, please reach out for a free consultation
+Remember that every situation is unique, and if you are having issues concerning a will under Texas law, please reach out for a no charge initial phone consultation

 In a recent post, we highlighted a recent Burdette & Rice victory in the Fort Worth Court of Appeals.
 That case, like many others that our clients bring to us, involved a Will, a Will Contest and some very frustrated parties.

 Shortly after the Decedent’s death, his Will was offered for probate by one son.
 The second son opposed the Will’s admission.
 Maintaining the lawsuit without any good reason meant risking his inheritance under the Will.
 Eventually, he dropped his lawsuit after getting the chance to learn more about the Decedent and the Will through the evidence.
 But the Executor tried to punish him anyway, and withheld his inheritance from the second son for years.

 Burdette & Rice earned a victory for the second son at the trial court.
 On appeal, the second son prevailed again.
 What is interesting about the appellate opinion is not the result – that’s just the court recognizing what the law is in Texas.
 Instead, the real story is in the written opinion of the judges themselves, and it will be very interesting to see how future litigants will try to use the law stated in the opinion for their own cases.